richmahn/en_tn/jer/46/intro.md

 #### Structure and formatting ####

-Some translations prefer to set quotations apart.
-The ULB and many other English translations indent the lines of 46:3-12, 14-24, which comprise extended quotations.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 46:3-12, 14-24.

 This begins a section where Jeremiah prophesies about other nations.
 (See: [[rc://en/tw/dict/bible/kt/prophet]])